sara-nl/sdrdocs/source/pages/basics/basic_usage.rst

 On the homepage you can quickly find the latest deposits and collections, start depositing your own data, or search for existing digital objects for download.

 The search bar can be used to quickly find deposits and collections.
-It supports faceted search by prepending a field (e.g. 'title') before your search term, for example 'title:data'.
+It supports faceted search by prepending a field before your search term, for example *title:data*.

 Clicking on the avatar in the top right corner presents you with a dropdown menu where you can locate your account details.
-The 'My account' option sends you to your `account page`_.
+The ``My account`` button sends you to your `account page`_.
 Here you can create and manage your deposits, collections, groups and, if allowed, communities and schemas.
 Please refer to the :ref:`advanced usage <advanced-usage>` section of the documentation for more information.

 .. image:: ../img/homepage.png
    :align: center